The Inadequacy of the US State Department Report on Arms Exports Assurances: Part I

 The question for this post is what particular factors states must assess in making this prediction of risk and whether the US applied the correct approach.

 The fact that assurances were sought under NSM-20 does not, in itself, necessarily lead to any definitive conclusion that there is a risk of misuse.
 For comparison, in situations of expulsion assurances, some authorities have asserted that the very fact that assurances were requested is itself evidence that there were concerns about risk.
 But, other authorities have refuted that assumption, because assurances may be requested “out of an abundance of caution.”
 (See e.g. the Canadian Supreme Court in Badesha.)
 That being said, in some cases, the US had already demanded assurances of use even before NSM-20.
-After NSM-20, the US had to return again to the state to seek additional assurances, because the first round were not sufficient does.
-If the first round was insufficient, one must wonder whether a second round would, unless the assurances were considerably enhanced.
-As of now, the fact that assurances were requested demonstrates that the US had credible indications that violations of international law might predictably occur in the future, so this concern, along with other factors, might lead to a conclusion that there is risk, but the request alone it does not establish risk.
+After NSM-20, the US had to return again to the state to seek additional assurances, because the first round were not sufficient.
+If the first round was insufficient, one must wonder whether a second round would be sufficient, unless the assurances were considerably enhanced.
+As of now, the fact that assurances were requested demonstrates that the US had credible indications that violations of international law might predictably occur in the future, so this concern, along with other factors, might lead to a conclusion that there is risk, but the request alone does not establish risk.

 The State Department Report correctly notes that “NSM-20 requires the Secretary of State to obtain credible and reliable written assurances from certain foreign governments that they will … use certain U.S. government (USG)-funded defense articles in accordance with international humanitarian law (IHL) and, as applicable, other international law.”
 As a result, the State Department determined that assurances must be provided in writing.
 This appears to be a threshold requirement in the Report and is in alignment with the requirement under NSM-20.
 It also stated that assurances would be assessed for credibility and reliability based on: